NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages-snupkg.md

 [nuget.exe v4.9.0 or above](https://www.nuget.org/downloads) or [dotnet.exe v2.2.0 or above](https://www.microsoft.com/net/download/dotnet-core/2.2), which implement the required [NuGet protocols](../api/nuget-protocols.md).

-> [!Tip]
-> Consider using Source Link to enable source code debugging of .NET assemblies.
-For more information, please refer to the [Source Link guidance](/dotnet/standard/library-guidance/sourcelink.md).

 ## Creating a symbol package

 If you're using dotnet.exe or MSBuild, you need to set the `IncludeSymbols` and `SymbolPackageFormat` properties to create a .snupkg file in addition to the .nupkg file.